interaktivarum/rfid2server/README.md

 # nfc2server

-nfc2server detects NFC/RFID tags and sends server requests when a new tag is detected or removed.
+nfc2server detects NFC/RFID tags and sends HTTP requests when a new tag is detected or removed.

 ##Hardware